-- the trust student loans: - collections and other payments on the trust student loans; and - funds it will hold from time to time in its trust accounts, including the collection account, the reserve account, the capitalized interest account and the add-on consolidation loan account.
+- the trust student loans; - collections and other payments on the trust student loans; and - funds it will hold from time to time in its trust accounts, including the collection account, the reserve account and the capitalized interest account.

 Trust Student Loans.
-The trust student loans (including any add-on consolidation loans) are education loans to students and parents of students made under the Federal Family Education Loan Program, known as FFELP.
+The trust student loans are education loans to students and parents of students made under the Federal Family Education Loan Program, known as FFELP.
 All of the trust student loans are consolidation loans.
 See "Appendix A-Federal Family Education Loan Program" to the accompanying base prospectus for a description of each type of FFELP student loan.
-All of the trust student loans will have had their first disbursement prior to October 1, 2007.